yegorsokolov/MT5/README.md

 crossover and RSI filter so trades are only taken when multiple conditions confirm the direction.
 Additional optional filters check for Bollinger band breakouts, volume spikes and even macro indicators when a `macro.csv` file is present.
 Configuration values for these filters live in `config.yaml`.
+Set `enable_news_trading` to `false` to automatically block trades within a few minutes of scheduled high impact events pulled from all three calendars.

 ## Performance Reports